Using Theory X and Theory Y to Pick the Best Management Style

 If you have employees who are intrinsically motivated and you treat them like they are slackers who won’t work if you take your eyes off them, they’ll hate you and quit.
 If you have employees who are slackers and you treat them like they are self-motivated, you’ll end up pulling your hair out when nothing gets done.

 Getting the right match between the manager's management style and the need of each employee for supervision is one of the key secrets to business success.
 Some employees do need micro-managing.
 Other employees will not stand for a micro-manager.
+You need to differentiate based on the employee's intentions.

 The best solution is to hire the right people all of the time: employees who are intrinsically motivated and who you can trust to do the work without supervision.
 That, however, isn’t always easy to do and you may find yourself with a team that needs a lot more managing than you’d like to do.